-Have your cameras ready to take water selfies with the shoals of fish that hang out at the garden and other common sea folks like lobsters, crabs, and shrimps, which peer at you from the crawls and cracks in the statues.
+Have your underwater camera ready to take water selfies with the shoals of fish that hang out at the garden You may also spot lobsters, crabs and shrimps, peering out from the holes and cracks in the statues.

 6. A Stingray Encounter

 Come back to the earth and go on a speedboat ride zooming past the coastline to Stingray City.
 This 90-minute guided tour will take you to the home of huge southern stingrays.

 You will have a brief safety instruction session before going into the shallow waters within a cove.
 The water there is about waist height.
 When the stingrays approach, you will have an opportunity to pet, feed and have a photo taken with these majestic creatures.
 This unforgettable stingray encounter will cost $69 for an adult and $49 for a child..

 Take a 2 hour Kayaking Tour around Great Stirrup Cay, Bahamas.
 After a brief orientation your guide will help you into a 2-person kayak.
 You’ll be paddling in clear shallow waters spotting a range of marine creatures including turtles and dolphins if you’re lucky in this fun adventure.

 The guide will identify the marine life and tell you a bit about the island.
 Enjoy the scenic views on this leisurely kayaking tour.

 The cost of the guided kayaking tour is US $55 for adults and $40 for children aged 8 and above.

 Visit the coral reefs of the Bahamas in this unique 90-minute cruise excursion swimming with pigs.
 This guided trip will start with a boat ride out to Treasure Island, where guests get a full safety briefing before entering the water.